HungryFlo/HungryFlo.github.io/_pages/cv_en copy.md

   * In the project, I am mainly responsible for model selecting and fine-tuning.
   * During the project, I learned much about large language models and their potential vision ability, and get more knowledge about fine-tuning.
   * This project developed into a more 'multimodal' one, so I also explore a little about multimodal models.
+* More ...
+  * Currently have another multimodal project under review, involving YOLOv10, InternVL2, mainly responsible for fine-tuning the LLM module of the multimodal model, model testing, and ablation experiments.

 SELECTED COURSE WORK